Antique print depicting horse racing at the Milan Trot in 1896.

 Ancient graphic depicting a trotting horse race in Milan in 1896.
 An engraving made by Antonio Bonamore for Secolo Illustrato della Domenica, a weekly magazine published by Sonzogno since 1889.
 Under the illustrated part of the words “The rides in Milan.
 Inauguration of Trotter races on April 26”, taken from issue no. 345 dated May 3, 1896.
 Presented in passe-partout, surrounded by watercolor profiles, in good condition.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-The next style is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally shine with glamour and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from Portuguese barocco – which translates to an irregularly developed pearl.
+These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

 Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian or French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is very important when searching for an elegant antique that suits your interior.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This is a manifestation of admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
+This is very important, especially when searching for an elegant antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial for the buyer, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the actual description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details